You can filter by type of organization and/or by funding category, or select View All in both menus to see the listing of all grants.

 The Food Security Grant provides stable, annual funding to organizations that support access to food for the residents of Haida Gwaii.

 The Arts Grant is designed to encourage the development of artistic skills and expression on Haida Gwaii.
 The grant has a long history of supporting diverse and creative projects in a wide range of media.
 We welcome applications from individual artists who seek to explore new ideas and advance their work.
 We also welcome applications from organizations for a wide range of areas, including community-based art projects that are accessible to all.

-The Community Events Grant provides up to $5,000 annually to each Gwaii Trust Community for public events.
+The Community and Holiday Events Grant provides up to $16,000 annually to each Gwaii Trust Community for public events.
 The purpose of the grant is to help support open and accessible community events for the residents of Haida Gwaii.

 The Community Innovation Grant funds innovative small projects that will contribute to enhancing the overall wellbeing of islanders, our communities, and Haida Gwaii.
 We welcome applicants from a wide range of areas such as education, wellness, infrastructure, and training to apply.
 Community Innovation is our “catch all” program for small grants.

 The Continuing Education Grant was designed to encourage all Haida Gwaii residents to pursue educational opportunities of all kinds, both on and off-island.
 This grant can help cover the cost of tuition and course materials for courses at recognized universities, colleges, and trades programs, including online courses.
 Short-term courses are defined as courses that take less than three months to complete.